 The situation isn’t hopeless.
 Opportunity abounds for fortifying existing digital security and establishing a better systemic approach.
 There are ingenious propositions for enhancing data security via universal text tokenization and encryption prior to network or cloud transport/transfer/storage, as well as interest surrounding permissioned blockchain technology for securely sharing data within private but distributed healthcare systems or communities.

 For any of these innovations to move forward, we must stop viewing health IT as a cost center (where we try to reduce instead of increase investment).
 And we must get creative about positioning security at scale in healthcare as an investment-worthy loss-prevention measure.
-We can even start to explore security as a revenue opportunity by monetizing unique measures customized to the health space that can be useful to others within the ecosystem.
+We can even start to explore security as a revenue opportunity by monetizing unique measures customized to the health space that can be useful to others.
 A renewed focus on mastering the complex nature of our rapidly evolving digital health environment is required, as is institution-level commitment to recasting cybersecurity in healthcare as a continuous endeavor.